InformaticsMatters/nextflow-pcluster/README.md

 We use the `pcluster configure` command's interactive wizard to define our cluster.

-Here's a typical configuration file (with redacted data): -
+Here's a typical configuration file we end up with (with redacted data).
+Rather than use `pcluster configure` you can simply craft your own file.
+In the following we are using a pre-assigned EFS, one created using the AWS
+console: -

 ```yaml
 Region: us-west-2